I’ve moved on.

 Homemade hot chocolate mix also makes the perfect gift.
 Yes, it seems like a very simple gift, but friends and family go crazy (really, I’m not over exaggerating) for a homemade bottle of hot chocolate.
-I like to use milk bottles which can be found at Michael’s Craft Stores, Target, or Amazon, and then tie a homemade gift tag (a printable can be found in my new holiday eBook) for the perfect homemade gift.
+I like to use milk bottles which can be found at Michael’s Craft Stores, Target, or Amazon, and then tie a homemade gift tag (printable found here) for the perfect homemade gift.

 DIY Homemade Hot Chocolate Mix

 In a food processor, pulse the sucanat for 40 seconds until fine.
 Add the chocolate chips, cocoa powder, and the vanilla beans (the inside of the vanilla bean).
 Pulse for 30-45 seconds until the chocolate chips have been ground into a fine powder.

 To Use: Warm 1 cup of milk.
 Add 3 tablespoons of hot chocolate mix to the warm milk and stir.

 Tip: Don’t throw out the long vanilla bean (the exterior).
 Add the long vanilla bean pod to the jar of the hot chocolate.
 The bean pod can also be added to a jar of vodka for making homemade vanilla extract.

 Subscribe to download the eBooks